Move to content

 You can apply for a 100-day D visa at the same time as you apply for a residence permit.
 The D visa allows you to travel to Finland immediately after you have been issued with a residence permit and a D visa sticker has been attached to your passport.
 You should apply for a D visa only if you can travel to Finland within 2 weeks of being granted a residence permit, because you need to collect your residence permit card from a collection point in Finland.
 Read more on the following page: https://migri.fi/en/d-visa

-Apply for a student apartment two or three months before estimated time of arrival.
+Apply for a student apartment 1–3 months before estimated time of arrival.

 Student apartments in Kokkola are rented by Tankkari Student Housing.
 All students studying in Kokkola can apply for Tankkari’s apartments.
 Rental homes can also be searched through rental agency sites and local real estate agencies.